 Emily T. Troscianko, Ph.D. is a researcher and writer.
 She has a BA in French and German, and a Masters and doctorate in German literature, all from the University of Oxford, England.
 She has held a Junior Research Fellowship at St John's College, Oxford, and a Knowledge Exchange Fellowship at The Oxford Research Centre in the Humanities (TORCH).
 She is coauthor of a textbook on consciousness, and is working on a book based on this blog.

 Her current academic research focuses on the interactions between eating disorders and fiction-reading.
 It asks: can a history of disordered eating affect how people interpret literature, and can reading certain kinds of literature in turn have effects, positive or negative, on eating-disorder outcomes?
 The project began as a partnership with the UK's leading eating-disorders charity, Beat, and aims to explore both theoretically and empirically how textual interpretation interacts with the mind-body system that is an eating disorder.

 Emily developed anorexia at the age of sixteen, and grew increasingly ill over the next ten years.
-In the summer of 2008 she embarked on a course of cognitive behavioural therapy and began to eat again.
-Within a year, she regained a healthy weight, and she is now fully recovered.
-For more on her writing and thinking about anorexia, please see her personal website at http://troscianko.com/anorexia.htm.
+In the summer of 2008 she began to eat again, and embarked on a course of cognitive behavioural therapy.
+Within a year, she regained a healthy weight (i.e., a weight that was healthy for her body, not a standardised BMI threshold), and she is now fully recovered.
+For more on her writing and thinking about eating disorders, please see her personal website at http://troscianko.com/anorexia.htm.